 Whether there has been a breach of confidence will depend on the facts of each case.

-Under the DPA, personal data includes “data which relate to a living individual who can be identified from those data”.
+Under the DPA and GDPR, personal data includes “any information relating to an identified or identifiable natural person”.
 Depending on the nature of a covert recording, it may well fall under this definition.

-For individuals, there is an exemption under s.36 of the DPA which allows data to be used “only for the purposes of that individual’s personal, family or household affairs”.
-In such circumstances the DPA does not apply to the recording.
-However, if an individual discloses such a recording to a third party business, for example, the business itself cannot benefit from the exemption and it will have to comply with the requirements of the DPA in relation to the recording.
+For individuals, there is an exemption under Article 2 of the GDPR which allows data to be used “in the course of a purely personal or household activity” (because the UK’s DPA works alongside the GDPR, this exemption also applies to the DPA).
+In such circumstances, where the use has no connection to a professional or commercial activity, the GDPR and DPA do not apply to the recording.
+However, if an individual discloses such a recording to a third party business, for example, the business itself cannot benefit from the exemption and it will have to comply with the requirements of the GDPR and DPA in relation to the recording.

-So, for example, a company director may record a meeting with a company representative if the director has a dispute with the company – this is because his position as a director falls within his “personal affairs”.
-However, the company representative cannot rely on the “personal affairs” exemption if they record the meeting with the director on behalf of the company.
+So, for example, a company director may record a meeting with a company representative if the director has a dispute with the company – this is because discussing his position as a director is, for him, a “personal activity”.